igalloway/airy_docs/docs/reference_systems/b3rb/simulation.md

 ```bash
 ros2 launch b3rb_gz_bringup sil.launch.py
 ```

+??? question "My ROS 2 cerebri_bringup node is showing an error and is keeping simulation from running."

+    If the simulation launch script is throwing an error about cerebri_bringup make sure that [cerebri is built, installed and sourced properly for `native_sim`](#build-cerebri-for-native_sim).

 !!! tip "**If running on a machine with a powerful graphics card optionally run the more gaphics intensive [depot world](../../dream/worlds/worlds.md#depot-world).**"